ovebepari/ovebepari.github.io/about.md

 <img src="/post_images/ove.jpg">
 </p>

 I enjoy anything that stirs intellectual interest.
 I spend a lot of time on the internet.
 Learning abstraction layers in CS, one abstraction layer a year.
-I like System Programming, enjoy other people's design choices (UI, UX, Typography etc).
+I like System Programming, enjoy other people's design choices (UI, UX, Typography, Architecture, Tech Stack etc).
 Poetry and Sports will save us all one day!

 Motto:
 ![Favourite Quote: To leave the world a bit better, whether by a healthy child, a graden pathch, or a redeemed social condition; to know that even one life has breathed easier because you have lived - that is to have succeeded](/post_images/about/itmo.png){:.center-image}